GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Limitations of MLP-based Multi-Model Classifier Test

+In order to generate blotchy stellar distributions similar to Aurigaia, we adopt the following procedure for upsampling each star particle, similar to the bandwidth determination step described in \citet{2018MNRAS.481.1726G}. \begin{enumerate} \item Use \enbid{} 2.0 package \citep{enbid} to determine the phase space hyperrectangle enclosing the star particle. \item For coordinate axis $i$, denote $L_i$ as the corresponding hyperrectangle side length. \item Draw phase space coordinates from a 6D Gaussian centered on the original star particle, with each phase space direction's dispersion given by $\sigma_i^2 = \frac{1}{48}(\frac{L_i}{2})^2$. \end{enumerate} We select upsampled star particles within a 3.5~kpc radius from the Solar location for consistency with samples generated using normalizing flows.

-In this appendix, we provide further justification for our choice to ignore smoothing steps during \enbid{} upsampling.
-In \Fig{fig:aurigaia-no-error}, we show the true Galactocentric velocity, without smearing from measurement errors, for stars in the Aurigaia catalog and our Auriga~6 \enbid{} upsampling in the same patch of the sky as \Fig{fig:competitor_distributions_mu}.
-For Aurigaia catalog, we remove stars whose progenitor star particles are more than 3.5 kpc away from the Sun in order for a fair comparison to our \enbid{}-upsampled dataset.
-We also overlay a subset of the progenitor star particles from the Auriga~6 simulation.
-In each plot, we see the same increased concentration of stars around star particles in Galactocentric velocity.
+\Fig{fig:aurigaia-no-error} shows the true Galactocentric velocity, without smearing from measurement errors, of stars in the Aurigaia catalog and small-bandwidth \enbid{}-upsampled Auriga~6 within the same sky patch as \Fig{fig:competitor_distributions_mu}.
+To ensure fairness in our comparison, stars from the Aurigaia catalog originating from progenitor star particles beyond 3.5 kpc from the Sun are excluded.
+We also overlay the progenitor star particles within this analysis volume for reference.
+In each plot, we see the same increased concentration of stars around the star particles, while the stars in the Aurigaia catalog have a larger spread.
 The blotches not connected to identified star particles originate from star particles just outside the patch.
-While the stars in the Aurigaia catalog have a larger spread, we can still visually separate individual clumps.
-Since this study focuses on this specific feature, we consider our \enbid{} upsampling method sufficient.
-The concentration of stars around star particles also indicates that the proper motion blotchiness in \Fig{fig:competitor_distributions_mu} comes from the simulated star particles.
+Since this appendix focuses on the impact of clumpy substructures in multi-model classifier tests, this small-bandwidth \enbid{} upsampling method is sufficient for our purpose.